melvey/govhack2017/README.md

 We also use
 Finally in order to promote the area we use [City of Darwin data](http://open-darwin.opendata.arcgis.com/) to advise of nearby amenities.

+## Our App
+We have developed detailed prototypes outlining our application that can be found in the designs directory.
+Parsers have been created to load our required datasets into a mysql database and can be found in the parsers directory.
+We have also started creating API endpoints in the api directory to retrieve data from our database.
+Development has began on the front-end with a React application that can be found in the app directory.

 [1] https://theconversation.com/why-international-students-need-to-make-aussie-friends-30820

 [2] http://www.abc.net.au/news/story-streams/federal-budget-2017/2017-05-09/federal-budget-2017-infographic-data-sliced-diced/8492204#spending/breakdown/2018/social-security-and-welfare

 [3] http://www.abc.net.au/radionational/programs/drive/dutch-retirement-home-lets-students-live-rent-free/6351450